devsajad/The-Complete-JavaScript-Notes/07 - JavaScript in the Browser DOM and Events Fundamentals.md

 .classList.contain('className')
 .classList.toggle('className') // remove the class if there is or add the class if there isn't

-// ---------- EVENT HANDLING -------------
-.addEventListener("eventName" , callbackFunction(event) )
-// EVENT NAMES :
-click
-keyDown / keyUp / keyPress  // in event.key => we have the key that triggered
-// we use it on document object document.addEventListener("eventName" , callbackFunction(event)

 // ----------- CHANGE CONTENT -------------
 // change text content of element
 .textContent ;